 Use of the internet

 Candidates should be encouraged to use the internet to access a wider and more up-to-date range of information than is available via textbooks, both in class and in their own studies.
-URLs to some suggested websites can be found in the resource lists on the Cambridge International website.

 1. The land of Pakistan